cascobayesian/pfmix/README.md

 In general, once the data is in the right format and has been cleaned for a few different attributes, the model should run easily and (relatively) quickly.
 At least that's the theory.

-The key document for getting the data into the right format, doing initial qc checks, and running the model is:
-  * manual.pdf

 The key scripts are:
   * init.r
   * clean.r